Kothmun/CTF-Writeups/HackTheBox/Knife.md

 ![Knife](../Images/htb_knife_9.png)

-And the root flag is ours..
+And the root flag is ours.

-**That's all for this one!**
-Thanks for reading and keep hacking!